Iran accuses US of meddling on social media

 "Today, the Iranian people are once again rising up to demand freedom and opportunity, and under President Trump, the United States is standing with them."

-He criticized European nations and the UN for failing to "forcefully speak out" on Iran.
+He criticized European nations and the United Nations for failing to "forcefully speak out" on Iran.

-"The president and I call on leaders of freedom-loving nations across the world to condemn Iran's unelected dictators and defend the Iranian people's unalienable right to chart their own future and determine their own destiny."
+"The President and I call on leaders of freedom-loving nations across the world to condemn Iran's unelected dictators and defend the Iranian people's unalienable right to chart their own future and determine their own destiny."

-On Thursday, Iranian Interior Minister Abdolreza Rahmani Fazli said 42,000 people had taken part in the anti-government rallies, which was "not a high number" in his view, state media reported.
-CNN has not been able to independently verify how many people took part.
+In a Thursday tweet, Iranian Foreign Minister Javad Zarif hit back at the White House for what he cast as duplicitous comments.
+Among them: labeling Iran a "terrorist nation," denying its citizens entry into the United States and Trump saying he respected Iranians while denying them the benefits of the Joint Comprehensive Plan of Action, which is aimed at ensuring Iran's nuclear program is pursued for only peaceful ends.

-He said the protests went on for six days because of the "accommodating manner" of Iran's security forces and officials.
+Russia's Deputy Foreign Minister Sergey Ryabkov went so far as to say the United States was leveraging the protests to undermine the Joint Comprehensive Plan of Action.
+Neither the United States nor the United Nations, whose primary focus is international security, should involve themselves in the Iran situation, he said.

 Iran calls on Telegram to block channels